wezm/advent-of-code/README.md

-# My advent of code solutions
+# My Advent of Code Solutions

 My approach to these is:

-- Don't look at any other solutions until I've done my own
+- Don't look at any other solutions until I've done my own.
-- Don't update solution after looking at other solutions
+- Don't update solutions after looking at other solutions.
-- Whilst not an explicit goal most if not all solutions just use Rust and the standard library
+- Whilst not an absolute rule, most solutions stick to the standard library of the implementation language.

-In 2019 I'm optimising for time to completion over code quality in order to limit the amount of time partipating in AoC takes.
+From 2019 on I'm usually optimising for time to completion over code quality in order to limit the amount of time participating in AoC takes.